mike-north/ember-octane-workshop/notes/00-getting-started.md

     Build successful (2158ms) – Serving on http://localhost:4200/

-Once you visit localhost, you will see a congratulations 🐹message if the app is correctly spun up.
+Once you visit https://localhost:4200, you will see a congratulations 🐹message if the app is correctly spun up.